4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

         )");
 ```

 Now, the `udf::v1:month` has been registered into the default library with the name `month`.
-As a result, we can call `month` in SQL query:
+As a result, we can call `month` in SQL query.

 ```SQL
 select month(timestamp(1590115420000)) as m1;